 Force USA had offered affordable gym equipment for those who want to build out a home gym.
 They currently operate in over 25 countries across the globe, but to reach their USA operations team, you can call (385) 557-2554, or for their Canada team you can call (778) 800-950.
 If you’d rather contact them via email, you can fill out a request form on their website to have someone from their team email you.

-The Force USA Walkthrough Trap Bar is a highly versatile trap bar that is a great option for anyone looking to learn proper deadlift technique, plus you can work in some suitcase carries or walking lunges on top of the typical trap bar workouts like a farmers walk.
+The Force USA Walkthrough Trap Bar is a highly versatile trap bar that is a great option for anyone looking to learn proper deadlift technique, plus you can work in some suitcase carries or walking lunges on top of the typical trap bar workouts, like a farmer’s walk.
 It’s less expensive than some trap bars that feature a similar design, but those are also rated to handle more weight than this trap bar is able to hold.
-It’s also the same price as some trap bars that have less features, so in reality, the $400 price tag is pretty solid in our eyes.
+While $600 for a trap bar might seem like a large sum of money, we think the high quality and versatility of this specific trap bar make it a pretty solid deal in our eyes.

 The knurling on the handles might not be ideal for anyone who needs an abrasive knurling, but you could also work in some lifting chalk, gloves, or straps if necessary.
 While 660 pounds may be more than enough weight for a lot of people, anyone who is able to deadlift more than that will want to go ahead and bite the bullet for a more expensive trap bar that can handle their strength level.
-When it’s all said and done though, and when you consider all of the features that make this a pretty unique trap bar, we think this is one of the best options you could add to your home gym.
+But when you consider all of the features that make this a pretty unique trap bar, we think it’s one of the best options you could add to your home gym.

 What workouts can I do with the Force USA Walkthrough Trap Bar besides deadlifts?